We step out onto the coastal path once more. On the other side of Swanage, after breakfast, with vague plans of heading

 Where have all these enormous numbers come from?
 There was no one on the roads leading here.
 No one in the guest houses surrounding this part of cloyingly beautiful south England.
 Why so many Eastern Europeans?
 It all seems very strange.

 I’m pleased to see the picnicking Indian family though.
 The same one from Dover perhaps.

-We take our snaps, have a last lingering look at the limestone arch, and then head in the direction of a train station to carry on heading west.
+We take our snaps, have a last lingering look at the limestone arch, and then look to head in the direction of a train station to carry on heading west.

-We hitch a lift again.
+We don’t call the bus driver, instead we hitch a lift again.
 With a Bulgarian and a Hungarian.
 Two girls working in a hotel in Cheltenham who had come to see Durdle Door like us, and now have nowhere to stay.

-I tell them that perhaps there would be somewhere near the station in Wool.
-Knowing full-well there wouldn’t be.
+They look up the nearest station.
+I tell them that perhaps there would be somewhere to stay near the station in Wool.
+Knowing full-well there probably wouldn’t be.

-As they drop us off at the station in the middle of nowhere – my guilt is compounded as the Bulgarian reverses her car into the car park wall.
+As they drop us off at this station, in the complete middle of nowhere – my guilt is compounded as the Bulgarian reverses her car into the car park wall.

 Karma catches me a return blow as we scan the train boards.
 The services west to Weymouth are cancelled and there are only trains going back towards London.